jeremygustafson/WarpCore/README.md

 You will need components from JLCPCB, LCSC, DigiKey, and Amazon (or another retailer).
 The following list does not include tools such as soldering iron, electric tape, or other miscellaneous supplies.

-ElmoC includes a fantastic instructions PDF for assembling your warp core, and you should follow that for the majority of your build.
+ElmoC includes a fantastic PDF guide for assembling your warp core, and you should follow that for the majority of your build.
 However the following list **replaces** all electronics-y parts from ElmoC's instructions.
 You will still need the physical hardware components he lists, such as screws, nuts, washer, and 1/4" threaded rod.

 **From JLCPCB**